Modest weekly uptick for the US dollar – United States

 Written by the Market Insights Team

-Chart of DXY and fundamentals
+Chart of DXY and oil

 George Vessey – Lead FX & Macro Strategist